-Brian Nester, DO, MBA, MS, FACOEP
+Brian A. Nester, DO, MBA, MS, FACOEP

 President and Chief Executive Officer, Lehigh Valley Health Network

-Brian Nester, DO, has served as President and Chief Executive Officer (CEO) of Lehigh Valley Health Network (LVHN) and a member of the LVHN Board of Trustees since 2014.
+Brian A. Nester, DO, MBA, has served as President and Chief Executive Officer (CEO) of Lehigh Valley Health Network (LVHN) and a member of the LVHN Board of Trustees since 2014.
 He also is a member of the Lehigh Valley Hospital Board of Directors.

 He joined LVHN as the Chairman of the Emergency Department at Lehigh Valley Hospital–Muhlenberg in 1998 and has since served in numerous administrative posts before becoming CEO, including: Associate Vice Chair for the Department of Emergency Medicine, Internship Program Director for the Emergency Medicine Residency Program, Chairman of the Lehigh Valley Physician Hospital Association, Senior Vice President for Physician Hospital Network Development and Chief Strategy Officer.